-AutoMod provides a comprehensive, flexible, and easyto-use method of interacting with a model during model execution.
-If the simulation project is in the experimentation phase where only parameter changes are made and the model needs to be re-run several times, AutoMod provides the ability to batch mode runs without animation.
+AutoMod provides a comprehensive, flexible, and easy-touse method of interacting with a model during model execution.
+If the simulation project is in the experimentation phase where only parameter changes are made and the model needs to be re-run several times, AutoMod provides the ability to run in batch mode without animation.
 Whether the need is for a highly interactive mode or a batch mode, AutoMod lets you do it.